triasteam/Trias-PKU/README-EN.md

-# PKUSSM-Octa Innovation Lab - Open source security community for cryptography and its blockchain applications
+## PKUSSM-Beijing Octa Co.
+Ltd. Collaborative Innovation Lab - Open source security community for cryptography and its blockchain applications

 #### [中文版文档](https://github.com/triasteam/Trias-PKU/blob/master/README.md)   |   [English Docs](https://github.com/triasteam/Trias-PKU/blob/master/README-EN.md)

 ## Project Introduction
-This project, relying on the background of Peking University Soft Micro School and Octa company, makes a thorough study of cryptography related principles, and studies the security application of cryptography in block chains.
+In July 2017, School of Software and Microelectronics, Peking University and Beijing Octa Co., Ltd. jointly established School of Software and Microelectronics, Peking University - Beijing Octa Co., Ltd.
-Focus on the combination of block chain technology, improve the optimization and improvement of cryptography in the application of blockchain, and hope to carry out fruitful theoretical innovation and practical engineering optimization.
+Collaborative Innovation Lab to collaborate on industry-university-research collaborative innovation, including joint research, technology and application innovation, and talents cultivation in areas of trusted computing, blockchain, cryptography and privacy protection.
+The lab will carry out school-enterprise cooperative research on technologies such as encryption algorithm optimization, proxy signature, blockchain platform security analysis, and trustworthy computing-based security protection.
+At the same time, The lab will cultivate high-level innovative talents in cyberspace security for the country through joint innovation practice activities.

 ## School of Software and Microelectronics, Peking University
 <Todo>